A Survey of Protocol Fuzzing

 AFLNET further employs a blend of byte-level and sequence-level operators, including replacement, insertion, duplication, and deletion of messages, to craft the message sequences.
 Similarly, DYFuzzing \cite{amusuo2023systematically} mutates seeds and applies Dolev-Yao (DY) attacker strategies.
 Frankenstein \cite{sec20-frankenstein} reorganizes known message sequences to enhance code coverage.
 He \textit{et al.} \cite{9868872} propose a unique fuzzer for the 5G non-access-stratum (NAS) protocol, which extracts packets from captures into a structured message table.
-This fuzzer then applies differentiated mutation strategies to various key fields, thereby significantly enhancing the intelligence and precision of the message mutation process.
+This fuzzer then applies different mutation techniques tailored to the types of key fields within the protocol messages, significantly enhancing the intelligence and precision of the message mutation process.
+For example, length fields are mutated combining boundary and intermediate values, including 0, maximum, minimum, and random intermediate values.
 It is important to note that mutation-based fuzzers must judiciously manage the correlation of specific fields in message sequences, such as session numbers, counters, or timestamps.
 Indiscriminate mutations in these fields could render the input ineffective and lead to early rejection.
-To address this challenge, AFLNET \cite{icst20-aflnet} modifies the code of the PUT to use a fixed session number, thereby ensuring the effectiveness of the fuzzing process. \end{enumerate}
+To address this challenge, AFLNET \cite{icst20-aflnet} modifies the code of the PUT to use a fixed session number \footnote{https://github.com/aflnet/aflnet/blob/master/README.md\#step-0-server-and-client-compilation--setup}, thus ensuring the effectiveness of the fuzzing process. \end{enumerate}